Moorpark Train Station North Parking Lot Public Art Project

 The Moorpark Train Station North Parking Lot Public Art project is the City’s newest Art In Public Places (AIPP) project.
-The AIPP program requires certain residential, commercial, and industrial development projects to either install public artwork or pay an in-lieu fee.
+The AIPP program requires certain development projects to either install public artwork or pay an in-lieu fee.
 In-lieu fees are collected for use exclusively for the AIPP program.
-This project brings a new permanent art installation to High Street that will establish a formal pedestrian entry to the Moorpark train station and add cultural interest to the downtown area.
+This project brings a new art installation to High Street that will serve as a formal pedestrian entry to the Moorpark train station and add cultural interest to the downtown area.

 ABOUT THE ARTWORK:

 “Moorpark Orchard” is comprised of eight unique tree-like sculptures, each with its own character and sensibility.
-On each tree ‘grows’ fruit common to Moorpark’s farms such as apricots, oranges, and other produce, as well as industrial elements related to the site’s heritage such as train wheels, tracks, railroad spikes, and tools.
-Additional historically significant imagery like the egg and the apricot blossom can also be found incorporated into the designs of individual trees.
+Each tree ‘grows’ fruit common to Moorpark’s farms such as apricots and oranges, as well as industrial elements related to the site’s heritage such as train wheels, tracks, and railroad tools.
+Other historically significant imagery, like the egg and the apricot blossom, is incorporated into the designs of individual trees.
 By interweaving natural and human elements, the trees celebrate Moorpark’s agricultural and industrial heritage and their inter-relationship in an uplifting and universally appealing way.

 See the Moorpark Orchard Project Gallery at the bottom of the page for more project images.